Devilla/docs/contract-api-reference/subgraph/queries.md

 # Querying

-Below are some sample queries you can use to gather information from the ENS contracts.
+Below are some sample queries you can use to gather information from the PNS contracts.

 You can build your own queries using a [GraphQL Explorer](https://graphiql-online.com/graphiql) and enter your endpoint to limit the data to exactly what you need.